 Right joins

 The only difference between left joins and right joins is that with a right join it will return all rows from the second table (posts) regardless of common values in the first table, It will then join data from the first table which matches.
-So it works like a left join in reverse.
+So it works like a left join in reverse.$sql = "SELECT * FROM `users`Hopefully you will now have a fair understanding of how mysql joins work and they be able to write your own joins for your applications.
+If you have any problems feel free to leave a comment here and they’ll try and help.

 RIGHT JOIN `posts`